 the ex-ante Shadow Price at each M2M Flowgate.

-For the Ramapo PARs coordination component, Market settlements under this M2M Schedule will be calculated based on the following:
+For the NY-NJ PARs coordination component, Market settlements under this M2M Schedule will be calculated based on the following:

-actual real-time flow on each of the Ramapo PARs compared to its target flow (TargetRamapo);
+actual real-time flow on each of the NY-NJ PARs compared to its target flow (TargetPARx);

-Ramapo PSF for each M2M Flowgate; and
+PSF for each NY-NJ PAR onto each M2M Flowgate; and

 the ex-ante Shadow Price at each M2M Flowgate.

-Either or both of the Parties shall be excused from paying a PJMRamapoPayment or a NYRamapoPayment (described in section 8.3 below) to the other Party at times when a Storm Watch is in effect in New York and the operating requirements and other criteria set forth in Section 8.3.1 below are satisfied.
+Either or both of the Parties shall be excused from paying an M2MPARSettlement (described in Section 8.3 of this Schedule D) to the other Party at times when a Storm Watch is in effect in New York and the operating requirements and other criteria set forth in Section 8.3.1 below are satisfied.

 8.2 Real-Time Redispatch Settlement